What is Pivotal Response Treatment (PRT)?

 What does Pivotal Response Treatment (PRT) involve?

-For a person working with an individual child, PRT involves the following steps:
+PRT involves the following steps:

 PRT can take a lot of time.
 It can involve many hours a day and go on for several years, depending on children’s goals.
-PRT always takes place in children’s natural environments and can be done by therapists, parents, teachers and even children’s peers.

-Does Pivotal Response Treatment (PRT) work?
+Does Pivotal Response Treatment (PRT) help autistic children?

 Who practises Pivotal Response Treatment (PRT)?

-Most official training is available through the Koegel Autism Center in the United States, which provides parent training and support materials.
+Official training is available through the Koegel Autism Center in the United States, which provides parent training and support materials.